Mortgage Rate Holds in Canada Explained

 Does getting a rate hold affect my credit score?

 The rate hold itself doesn’t affect your score, but the pre-approval process includes a hard credit inquiry, which may temporarily lower your score by a few points (Equifax, 2025).
-Multiple mortgage inquiries within a short window (typically 14-45 days) are grouped as a single inquiry by credit bureaus, so stacking holds through a broker doesn’t multiply the credit impact.
+Multiple mortgage inquiries within a short window (typically 14-45 days) are grouped as a single inquiry by credit bureaus, so switching your hold to a different lender within that window doesn’t multiply the credit impact.

 Ready to Lock In Your Rate Before It Moves?

 Rate holds cost nothing, protect everything, and work in your favour whether rates go up or down.
-Metro Mortgage Group places multiple concurrent rate holds across 30+ lenders on every pre-approval — purchase, renewal, or refinance — so you’re guaranteed the lowest available rate at closing, not just the first quote you received.
+Metro Mortgage Group has access to 30+ lenders and holds your rate with the one that’s the best fit at the time of your pre-approval — purchase, renewal, or refinance — while continuously monitoring the broader market for a better option before you close.
 Call 780-974-1270 or email info@MetroMortgageGroup.ca to start your pre-approval and lock in today’s rate for up to 120 days.

 Already have a pre-approval from your bank?
 Bring it in — we’ll tell you if there’s a better hold available.
-Check the Alberta rate update to see where fixed and variable rates sit right now, or start with our how much mortgage can I afford calculator.
+Check our rates guide to see where fixed and variable rates sit right now, or start with our mortgage affordability calculator.

-About the author: Nelson Sousa is co-owner of Metro Mortgage Group with over 9 years of experience in construction and mortgage financing across Alberta.
+About the author: Nelson Sousa is co-owner of Metro Mortgage Group with 9+ years of experience in construction and roughly 16 years in mortgage financing across Alberta.
 Metro Mortgage Group has served Edmonton and Calgary homebuyers since 2011 with 229 five-star Google reviews.